 Even if taxpayers have already received advance child tax credit payments, families have the power to stop further payments by un-enrolling via the Child Tax Credit Update Portal.

 Un-enrolling in no way prevents families from receiving the remainder of their child tax credit as a lump sum when they file their 2021 tax returns.
-To stop all payments, un-enrollment for August must have occurred before August 2nd, 2021.
+However, to stop all payments, un-enrollment for August must have occurred before August 2nd, 2021.

 Why Un-enroll from Advance Child Tax Credit Payments?

-Some families prefer to receive their child tax credit as a lump sum when they receive a tax refund in 2021.
-It is also a useful feature for families who will not qualify for the child tax credit when they file their federal taxes for 2021.
+Some families prefer to receive their child tax credit as a lump sum when they receive a tax refund in 2022.
+It is also helpful for families who will not qualify for the child tax credit when they file their federal taxes for 2021.
 This can prevent needing to repay the excess amount later.

-When un-enrolling, taxpayers who are married and filing jointly must both un-enroll or they will receive half of the joint payment.
-To find out more about the general un-enrollment process, families can visit Child Tax Credit FAQs Topic J on the IRS website.
+When un-enrolling, taxpayers who are married and filing jointly must both un-enroll, or they will receive half of the joint payment.
+To learn more about the general un-enrollment process, families can visit Child Tax Credit FAQs Topic J on the IRS website.